OSGeo/grass-website/content/news/2024_06_07_Nix_environment_and_package_added.md

-To start hacking on GRASS, run `nix develop` command within the source code root directory to create a temporary shell environment containing all build dependencies with instructions how to build and test the code.
+To start hacking on GRASS, run `nix develop` command within the source code root directory to create a temporary shell environment containing all build dependencies and get instructions on how to build and test the code.

 ```
 $ nix develop